JayCuthrell/fudge-org-eleventy-excellent/src/posts/tip-of-the-apache-iceberg.md

 When reading about cloud native projects, it is common to see references to the [Apache Software Foundation (ASF)](https://www.apache.org/foundation/how-it-works/).
 Over almost a quarter of a century, ASF has grown to [almost 300 projects](https://projects.apache.org).

-One such project, [Apache Iceberg](https://iceberg.apache.org), began in 2017 within Netflix which was donated to ASF in 2018 to promote the efficacy and longevity for a modern approach to low-level standard involving very large tables.
+One such project, [Apache Iceberg](https://iceberg.apache.org), began in 2017 within Netflix and was donated to ASF in 2018 to promote the efficacy and longevity of a modern approach to low-level standards involving very large tables.
 This rapid promotion of the project within ASF is because the community is focused on ensuring [Iceberg does certain things very well](https://iceberg.apache.org/docs/latest/).

 Then, in 2021, a commercial entity known as [Tabular](https://tabular.io) was formed and funded to simplify, secure, and streamline the adoption of Iceberg.